 Also in The Point is Stephen Elliott Park-It’s easy to stumble onto this stretch of landscaped area in Beaufort just off Bay Street.
 The locals call it Cannon Park because both cannons date back to the Revolutionary war and were removed from the British ship Vigilant.

+If you are looking for things to do in Beaufort SC, you don’t want to miss out on this.
 Officially opened in 1979, the Henry C. Chambers Waterfront Park boasts breathtaking views of the Beaufort River and the Woods Memorial Bridge and many shops and restaurants flanking it.

 Speaking of Waterfront Park, it’s home of many Beaufort festivals, including the Beaufort Water Festival (July) or the Shrimp Festival (October).
 Spanning 10 days, the Water Festival includes multiple events daily, from an arts and crafts market, children’s toad fishing tournament, shrimp boat tours, a concert in the park, river dance, and a parade of boats.